About

 Kongoji Zen Temple (Rinzai Zen Buddhism) was founded in 1394 by a monk named Kiko Houn.
 Kiko Houn was the 2nd monk of Gokurakuji Temple in Minamiashigara, about 300m south.
 It has been recorded that the temple was first used as a retirement home for Kiko Houn.

 Omori Ujiyori, Lord of Odawara Castle was a great supporter of Kongoji Temple.
 He played an important role in the enlargement.
-In the year of 1445 Lord Omori gave order to build a main hall for the temple.
-To this time the original name of Kongoji Temple was Koryuzan-Kongoji, which means "Yellow Dragon Mountain - Kongoji".
+In the year of 1445, Lord Omori gave the order to build a main hall for the temple.
+To this time the original name of the Kongoji Temple was Koryuzan-Kongoji, which means "Yellow Dragon Mountain - Kongoji".
 After the establishment of Kongoji Temple, the name of the temple was changed to Shoryuzan-Kongoji, "Lucky Dragon Mountain-Kongoji" and Lord Omori's family crest, has been designated as the official temple crest.

 Picture of children who have been evacuated from the big cities to the countryside during World War II.
 The roofes visible in the background on the left is the Kannon hall and the house of the former monk on the right.